 In 2010, the most significant offshore oil spill in U.S. history affected ecosystems across the Gulf of Mexico.
 Eleven workers were killed in the Deepwater Horizon rig explosion and fire on April 20, and an estimated 3.2 million barrels of oil escaped into the Gulf over 87 days from a damaged wellhead a mile below the surface.

-Currently, NCEI stewards a historically unprecedented archive of publicly available data compiled during the Deepwater Horizon oil spill response.
+Currently, NCEI stewards an unprecedented archive of publicly available data compiled during the Deepwater Horizon oil spill response.
 NCEI is also working with partners, principally NOAA’s Office of Response and Restoration, to capture and preserve the trove of monitoring and research data collected since the response, including recently released data collected as part of the National Resource Damage Assessment.

 Deepwater Horizon by the Data

-More specifically, NCEI’s response data encompass:
+NCEI’s response data encompass:

 - Ocean data from aircraft, floats, gliders, and ships